-2 No-fault divorce will be denied if one party contests ground of incompatibility.
+1 No-fault divorce will be denied if one party contests ground of incompatibility.

-3 May be reduced to six months if there are no minor children.
+2 May be reduced to six months if there are no minor children.

-- Connivance.
+- Condonation.
+Condonation is someone's approval of another's activities.
+For example, a wife who does not object to her husband's adultery may be said to condone it.
+If the wife sues her husband for divorce, claiming he has committed adultery, the husband may argue as a defense that she condoned his behavior. - Connivance.
 Connivance is the setting up of a situation so that the other person commits a wrongdoing.
 For example, a wife who invites her husband's lover to the house and then leaves for the weekend may be said to have connived his adultery.
-If the wife sues her husband for divorce, claiming he has committed adultery, the husband may argue as a defense that she connived-that is, set up his actions. - Provocation.
+If the wife sues her husband for divorce, claiming he has committed adultery, the husband may argue as a defense that she connived-that is, set up-his actions. - Provocation.
 Provocation is the inciting of another to do a certain act.
 If a spouse suing for divorce claims that the other spouse abandoned her, her spouse might defend the suit on the ground that she provoked the abandonment.